-As it is the joint that is affected it makes sense to me to treat it in the same way I treat all the other joints in the body.
+As it is the joint that is affected, it makes sense to treat it in the same way I treat all the other joints in the body.
 Massage, trigger point and movement re-education with specific internal and external gentle manipulation.
 This helps relieve many of the symptoms surprisingly quickly even when people may have suffered for months.

 Body Talk Access:

 BodyTalk Access provides the layperson, family and community with a simple set of energy-based techniques to make health maintenance and the management of daily health challenges accessible.